 Munich: Organic supermarkets

-On weekdays all chains and most other supermarkets keep open between 9 am and 8 pm, Vollcorner and Basic markets open at 8 am.
-Saturday opening hours vary, the big retailers and Vollcorner close 8 pm.
+On weekdays all chains and most other supermarkets keep open between 9 am and 8 pm, Vollcorner and Basic markets open at 8 am (later during the current covid-19 pandemic, Saturday opening hours vary, the big retailers and Vollcorner close at 8 pm.
 All groceries except the Biokultur supermarket in the basement of the central train station are closed on Sundays.

 In 2015 a branch of the hyped Italian Eataly delicatessen chain opened within the architectonically interesting glass and iron construction of Schrannenhalle near Viktualienmarkt.
 It's true, they offer a good range of organic products, and organic food items are labelled as such on the shelves, but it's nevertheless a disappointing experience: Almost no fresh organic fruit and veges (not even the fresh herbs are organic), only pre-packaged organic meat (forget about the well-assorted meat counter), and the organic wines and spirits in the basement are not marked "bio" on the shelves, so it's very hard to find them.

 If you want to support the local economy, both Vollcorner, Munich-based Basic and Herrmannsdorfer shops are all fine, but you may prefer to support independent markets where the owners are actually running the stores and create a homely and personal atmosphere.
 Often you will find products not on sale by the big chains.

 When traditional Grüner Markt chain closed down end of September 2014, their main house in the Altperlach neighbourhood made an exception.
 Housed in a vault it has a pleasant italophilic, somewhat venerable atmosphere, definitely worth a visit.
 The perfect surroundings when shopping for delicatessen, and a must-go during the Christmas season.
 It's now dubbed Mohrhof Perlach.